 # Example output: 0 issue "digicert.com"

-# If letsencrypt.org / pki.goog is not in the allow list, you need to add it
+# If letsencrypt.org / pki.goog is not in the allow list, that's your problem

 3. HTTP-01 challenge blocked by forced HTTPS / WAF

-Let’s Encrypt defaults to HTTP-01: it drops a file at http://yourdomain.com/.well-known/acme-challenge/TOKEN and fetches it.
-If you have Cloudflare’s “Always Use HTTPS” on or SSL mode set to “Full (strict)”, the HTTP request gets 301’d to HTTPS — but HTTPS isn’t ready yet, and the challenge fails.
+Let’s Encrypt defaults to the HTTP-01 challenge: it places a file at http://yourdomain.com/.well-known/acme-challenge/TOKEN and fetches it over plain HTTP.
+If you front the site with Cloudflare and have “Always Use HTTPS” on (or the encryption mode set to “Full (strict)”), that plain-HTTP request gets a 301 to HTTPS, but HTTPS isn’t ready yet, so the challenge fails.
+Cloudflare’s “Automatic HTTPS Rewrites” and aggressive caching of the .well-known/ path cause the same failure.

-WAF / firewall rules blocking .well-known/ cause the same issue.
+WAF / firewall rules that block .well-known/ do this too.

 How to spot it:

-# If it returns 301 → https, the redirect is killing the challenge
+# An HTTP 301 -> https location means the redirect is killing the challenge

-The domain previously had a wildcard *.yourdomain.com issued by another host, or multiple projects share the same subdomain and issuance requests collide.
-Vercel occasionally reports Failed to issue certificate: too many certificates already issued for this exact set of domains (Let’s Encrypt rate limit: 5 per exact set per 7 days).
+The domain previously had a cert (including a wildcard *.yourdomain.com) issued elsewhere, or several projects request the same exact hostname set and the requests collide.
+Vercel and others sometimes surface Failed to issue certificate: too many certificates already issued.

-How to spot it: Search crt.sh for the domain and count how many certs have been issued in the last 7 days.
+How to spot it: Open crt.sh and count how many certs were issued for that exact name in the last 7 days.

 5. DNSSEC misconfigured at the registrar

 DNSSEC is enabled but the DS record never made it to the registry, or the signing chain is broken.
-Recursive resolvers get SERVFAIL and the CA’s validation also fails.
+Recursive resolvers return SERVFAIL, so the CA’s validation lookup fails just like a human’s would.

 How to spot it: